 Crepis foetida is considered to be an archaeophyte, or ancient introduction, and has been regarded as extinct in the wild in the British Isles since 1980.
 It is possible, however, that its extinction was not total in Kent, and that there is a surviving colony, so that the species continues as being extremely rare in Kent and nationally.
-Its status is Critically Endangered in England and visitors to the current site are asked to tread carefully.
+Its status is Critically Endangered in both Great Britain as a whole and in England and visitors to the current site are asked to tread carefully.
 Young plants are inconspicuous and have been damaged with stems snapped through trampling in search of the species.